michmattera/newline-alebrije/README.md

 <dl>
     <dt><a href="index.html" target="_blank" alt="Newline Alebrije Home Page">Home Page</a></dt>
     <dd>
     The content of this page is images and text.
-In summary, links go to different pages, to bring the user to fill out the form in the form. page or t know more about the company, it has a few reviews from the previous company to get straight away the trust of the user.
+In summary, links go to different pages, to bring the user to fill out the form in the form. page or to know more about the company, it has a few reviews from the previous company to get straight away the trust of the user.
     <br />
     The homepage is divided in <strong>8</strong> different sections:
       <ol>